 Creamy Southwest Chicken Soup for Instant Pot

-I included a version of that chicken soup in my paleo slow cooker cookbook, and now I make it in my Instant Pot pressure cooker.
+I included a version of that chicken soup recipe in my paleo slow cooker cookbook, and now I make it in my Instant Pot pressure cooker.
 One day I felt like making chicken soup, but wanted a southwest-ish version instead.
 I tossed some stuff into my pot and hoped for the best knowing that my “purist” children might complain.

 They don’t like it when I mess with their favorites.
 BUT I LIKE MESSING.
 MESSING IS MY FAVORITE.